nordeck/matrix-meetings/.changeset/kind-foxes-live.md

 '@nordeck/matrix-meetings-bot': patch
 ---

-Update room layout on rooms widgets update
+Apply the configured room layout when widgets are added or removed.